In & Beyond the Classroom

 Hiy Hiy Elder Glenn

-Alison is a reconnector to her Mi’kmaw ancestry, who holds great responsibility for reconciliation through her settler heritage.
-Alison advocates bringing Indigenous Knowledge Systems to the forefront of environmental practices and is a sought-after educator for indigenizing and deconstructing colonial practices in educational-based organ
+Alison holds great responsibility for reconciliation through her settler heritage.
+Alison advocates bringing Indigenous Knowledge Systems to the forefront of environmental practices and is a sought-after educator for indigenizing and deconstructing colonial practices in educational-based organizations.
+She commits time each week to commu

 “Being blessed to guide others, is a gift I do not take lightly.
 Advocacy through awareness & appreciation is my goal for those I guide.
 I am honoured to have Elders and Knowledge Holders steering me in this learning journey”.

 Elders, Traditional Knowledge Holders, Culture Carriers, and Community Consultants, are essential to shifting educational systems.
-Intentional experiential learning is the key to productive and sustainable actions for reconciliation.
+Intentional learning is the key to productive and sustainable actions for reconciliation.
 We can help you on this journey.

 Please contact us if you cannot find an answer to your question.